Secret Beaches in Sydney: 20 to Avoid the Crowds

 Location: North Head, between Quarantine Beach and Collins Beach

-Boat Harbour
+11. Boat Harbour

-One for the four-wheel-driving enthusiasts, Boat Harbour is a relatively secret beach in Kurnell and the only beach in Sydney where you can drive on the beach.
+One for the four-wheel-driving enthusiasts, Boat Harbour is touted as 'Sydney's secret four-wheel-drive beach' where you can - you guessed it - drive on the beach!

 Located just 40 minutes from the CBD, Boat Harbour is the perfect spot to set up with the family for a day of beach-ing.
-The sheltered bay offers crystal-clear waters, snorkelling and fishing opportunities, plus, it's the only beach in Sydney where you're allowed to barbecue on the beach!
+The sheltered bay offers crystal-clear waters, snorkelling and fishing opportunities, plus, it's the only beach in Sydney where you're allowed to barbecue on the beach.

 Please note that Boat Harbour charges an entry fee per car.